From the Muddy Banks of the Wishkah

 The album debuted at number one on the Billboard 200, selling nearly 159,000 copies in its first week of release.
 It spent 25 weeks on the chart and became the band's sixth platinum album in the US since 1991.
-It was ranked at number nine in Rolling Stones 1997 critics' poll of the top 10 albums of 1996.
+The album's first promotional single, for the song "Aneurysm," reached number 11 on the Billboard Mainstream Rock Tracks chart and number 13 on its Modern Rock Tracks chart, while its music video topped the charts on Much Music in Canada.
+A second promotional single, for the song "Drain You," charted briefly as well.